tidymodels/parsnip/man/rmd/bag_tree_rpart.md

 The `fit()` and `fit_xy()` arguments have arguments called `case_weights` that expect vectors of case weights.

+## Other details

+Predictions of type `"time"` are predictions of the median survival time.

 ## References

  - Breiman L. 1996.
 "Bagging predictors".
 Machine Learning.
 24 (2): 123-140